 17. I represent that all expense sum payment.
 Signify that the and not a per diem or lump

 18. Total Expenses for each Parti

 ☐ Actual Amounts ☐ Good Faith Estimates Total Transportation Expenses per Participant Total Lodging Expenses per Participant Total Meal Expenses per Participant

 For each Member, Officer, or Employee

 For each Accompanying Family Member

 Other Expenses (dollar amount per item) Identify Specific Nature o (e.g., taxi, parking, registra

 For each Member, Officer, or Employee , ,

 For each Accompanying Family Member

-19. Check only one: a.
-I certify that I am an officer of the organization listed below; OR b.
+a.
+I certify that I am an off b.
 Not Applicable.
-Trip sponsor is an individual or a U.S. institution of higher education. eation.
+Trip spo eation.

 O. I certify by my signature that a.
 I read and understand the b.
 I am not a registered feder c.
 The information on this for Committee's Travel Regural lobbyist or registered fo reign agent; and nowledge.

 ignature: Date:

 Signature: 2 (AS 2 (AS 2) Title:

 Organization:

 Address:

 Email: Telephone: